Employers – FAQs

-Shared Apprenticeships employs apprentices and they are hosted by a construction organisation.
-Known as host contractors, these organisations support apprentices on site, giving them hands on experience of the industry.
-Shared Apprenticeships is responsible for payroll, holiday, any other HR functions and college.
+Shared Apprenticeships employs apprentices and they are hosted by a construction organisation – known as host contractors – these organisations support apprentices on site, giving them hands on experience of the industry.
+Shared Apprenticeships is responsible for payroll, annual leave, insurance, any other HR functions and college.

 How do we host an apprentice?

 You should contact the scheme directly and let them know of your requirements – in particular which trade, location of placement, duration of placement and any special requirements.
 From a lead time perspective as much notice as possible is appreciated.

 How long can we host an apprentice for?